Theater Auditions

 If participating in an in-person/on-campus audition day, you’ll complete a short information form about your prior experience and goals, meet with current students and faculty, and complete your individual audition or interview.

 Acting applicants should bring their headshot and résumé to their audition day and be prepared for the repertoire described below.
-Acting auditions are held in two parts: Part one is your initial presentation of your prepared repertoire.
-You might receive a callback for part two, during which you will participate in an ensemble, perform your prepared work for a second time, undertake a brief improvisation and complete a personal interview.
-Auditions completed at a Unifieds event will not include a callback component.
+Your audition will include your initial presentation of your prepared repertoire and a personal interview.
+You might receive a callback, during which you will perform your prepared work for a second time, complete another personal interview, and might complete a brief improvisation.
+Auditions completed at a Unifieds event will not include a callback component or dance call.
+All Acting applicants will also be asked to upload recordings of their audition repertoire via their applicant portal.
+See below for major repertoire requirements.

 Musical Theater applicants should bring their headshot and résumé to their audition day and be prepared for the repertoire described below, including sheet music for accompanying songs.
-Musical Theater auditions are held in two parts: Part one is your initial presentation of your prepared repertoire and a dance call.
+Musical Theater auditions are held in two parts: Part one is your initial presentation of your prepared repertoire, a personal interview and a dance call.
 The dance call does not impact an applicant’s admission decision.
-You might receive a callback for part two, during which you will perform your prepared work for a second time (which might include a full song rather than a cut) and complete a personal interview.
-Auditions completed at a Unifieds event will not include a callback component.
+After your initial presentation of your audition materials, you might be asked to stay and present your material a second time, either for the same adjudicator or a different adjudicator.
+(This is not a traditional callback.
+If you are not asked to present your materials a second time, it does not mean that you are not being considered for admission to the program).
+Auditions completed at a Unifieds event will not include a callback component or dance call.
+All Musical Theater applicants will also be asked to upload recordings of their audition repertoire via their applicant portal.
+See below for major repertoire requirements.

 Theater Design and Technology and Directing, Playwriting, and Production applicants should bring a portfolio of work, as described below, and be prepared to either leave a hard copy with the department or provide a link to view all work online (GoogleDrive, etc).